AnnabellaM/test/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        My research interest lies in program analysis and its applications in software reliability and security.
+        My research interest lies in program analysis and fuzz testing, and their applications in software reliability and security.
 I focus on enhancing the reliability and usability of static analysis tools by automatically detecting bugs and diagnosing their root causes.
-Additionally, I work on improving the fuzz testing evaluation process by developing benchmarks that integrate program characteristics, aiming for a more comprehensive and accurate assessment of fuzzing tools.
+I also work on improving the fuzz testing evaluation process by developing benchmarks that integrate program characteristics, aiming for a more comprehensive and accurate assessment of fuzzing tools.

         Please reach out to collaborate 😃
     design: